 The provision for costs that are likely to be incurred on the termination of the lease in 2029 on the Johnson building are estimates of the cost to return the building to the condition at the commencement of the lease.
-The Lennartz VAT provision is based upon a current VAT assessment of £1,837,000 and estimated future assessments of £1,028,000.
-The assessments relate to 'non-business' use of buildings.
+The Lennartz VAT provision is based upon a current VAT assessment of £1,194,000.